 Creating the Right Feel for Your Brand

-Some of the key areas where the repetition of the brand-specific colour scheme will happen include logo, business website, storefront, mobile app UI, product packaging, promotional materials, advertisements, e-commerce shop design, third party store interface like that of eBay, etc.
+Some of the key areas where the repetition of the brand-specific color scheme will happen include logo, business website, storefront, mobile app UI, product packaging, promotional materials, advertisements, e-commerce shop design, third party store interface like that of eBay, etc.

 • Red: Red boasts of passion, anger, and excitement.
 It is capable to drive attention and to create an air of significance.